SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/TheBasics.md

 # The Basics

-Swift is a new programming language for iOS, macOS, watchOS, and tvOS app development.
+Swift is a programming language for iOS, macOS, watchOS, and tvOS app development.
-Nonetheless, many parts of Swift will be familiar from your experience of developing in C and Objective-C.
+If you have prior programming experience in languages such as C or Objective-C, some parts of Swift will be familiar to you.

 Swift provides its own versions of all fundamental C and Objective-C types, including `Int` for integers, `Double` and `Float` for floating-point values,